Yang-Mills connections valued on the octonionic algebra: Introduction

 Yang-Mills theory with appropriate structure group is the basic ingredient in the description of the fundamental forces in nature.
 A notorious extension of Yang-Mills theory is Super Yang-Mills in 3, 4, 6, and 10 spacetime dimensions.
 It is well known the relation between the division algebras: the reals ${\mathbb R}$, complex ${\mathbb C}$, quaternion ${\mathbb H}$, the octonions ${\mathbb O}$, and Super Yang-Mills~\cite{KugoTownsend,Duff,ManogueSchray,BaezHuerta10,BaezHuerta11,Evans88,Evans95,BorstenDahanayakeDuffEbrahimRubens,AnastasiouBorstenDuffHughesNagy-SYM}.
 In particular octonions are relevant since the algebra $\mathfrak{sl}(2,{\mathbb O})$ is isomorphic to the $\mathfrak{so}(9,1)$ Lorentz algebra~\cite{Sudbery83,Sudbery84,SudberyBarton,Veiro,ManogueSchray,ManogueDray99,ManogueDray10}, the relativistic symmetry in string theory.
 It can also be used to describe representations of the Lorentz group in $D=11$ dimensional space-time where M-theory is formulated.
 The octonionic algebra was relevant to obtain Yang-Mills instanton solutions in seven and eight dimensions~\cite{GunaydinNicolai,FubiniNicolai}.
 Recently the relation between Yang-Mills, division algebras, and triality has been emphasized~\cite{AnastasiouBorstenDuffHughesNagy-SYM,BorstenDuffHughesNagy}, in particular an octonionic formulation of the $N=1$ Supersymmetry algebra in $D=11$ space-time dimensions has been obtained~\cite{AnastasiouBorstenDuffHughesNagy-MTheory}. \\

-In all these interesting formulations the gauge field is always valued on an associative Lie algebra.
-We will consider in this work the construction of Yang-Mills theory where the gauge field is valued on a non-associative algebra, in particular on the octonions.
+In all these interesting formulations the gauge field is always valued on a Lie algebra.
+We will consider in this work the construction of Yang-Mills theory where the gauge field is valued on the algebra of the octonions.
 In order to do so we have to define the corresponding gauge transformations and consider its action on the curvature of the connection one-form.
 The formulation we will consider is based on a proposition introduced by Okubo~\cite{Okubo}. \\

-The main result of this work is that under mild assumptions: \eqref{cond-i}, \eqref{cond-ii}, and~\eqref{cond-iii} in Section~\ref{sec3}, the only possible gauge formulation, with the gauge field valued on the octonionic algebra, of a Yang-Mills theory are the ones on which the connection is valued on an associative subalgebra of the octonions.\\
+The main result of this work is that under mild assumptions: \eqref{cond-i}, \eqref{cond-ii}, and~\eqref{cond-iii} in Section~\ref{sec3}, the only possible gauge formulation, with the gauge field valued on the octonionic algebra, of a Yang-Mills theory are the ones on which the connection is valued on an associative subalgebra of the octonions.

-In Section~\ref{sec2} we comment on the well known geometric formulation of Yang-Mills theory in order to compare to the algebraic formulation on non-associative algebras which we present in Section~\ref{sec3}.
-In Section~\ref{sec4} we present particular cases were the gauge transformations reduce to subalgebras of $\mathfrak{g}_2$: $\mathfrak{su}(2)$, $\mathfrak{su}(2)\times\mathfrak{su}(2)$, and $\mathfrak{su}(3)$.
-In Section~\ref{sec5} we show how non-trivial solutions are obtained, when restricting the connection one-form to a suitable associative subalgebra of the octonions.
-In Section~\ref{sec6} we consider the general case and show tha main result of the paper.